preminstrel/MFC-project-in-SEU/README.md

 ## In the project, you can get:
 - Basic codes for calculator.
 - Codes for advanced functions.
-- Words and PPT for presentation.
+- Docs and PPT for presentation.

 > The environment which project adopt is MircoSoft Visual Studio 2019.
 > Also, I recommend that VS Code.